Moses Brown: Moses Brown School

 Brown played a significant role in the revival of the New England Yearly Meeting School.
-It had existed intermittently in the 1770s and 1780s, but died out through lack of interest.
-In 1814, Brown presented the Yearly Meeting School with 43 acres of land in Providence, and worked diligently toward the creation of a school on this land.
+It had existed intermittently in the 1770s and 1780s but died out through lack of interest.
+In 1814 Brown presented the Yearly Meeting School with 43 acres of land in Providence and worked diligently toward the creation of a school on this land.

-He provided important financial assistance and also donated his impressive book collection to the school library.
+He provided important financial assistance and donated his impressive book collection to the school library.
 His son Obadiah joined him as a major supporter of this effort until his untimely death in 1822.
-Moses Brown served as the school's treasurer until shortly before his own death in 1836 at the age of 98.
-The school was renamed in his honor in 1913 as the Moses Brown School, and remains a leading preparatory school in the U.S.
+Moses Brown served as the school's treasurer until shortly before his own death in 1836.
+The school was renamed in his honor in 1913 and remains a leading preparatory school in the U.S.